core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~~~~~~~~
 {: #fig-arch title='Publish-subscribe architecture over CoAP' artwork-align="center"}

-This document describes two sets of interactions, interactions to configure topics and their lifecycle (see {{topic-configuration-interactions}}) and interactions about the topic data (see {{topic-data-interactions}}).
+This document describes two sets of interactions, interactions to configure topics and their lifecycle (see {{topic-resource-interactions}}) and interactions about the topic data (see {{topic-data-interactions}}).

-Topic configuration interactions are discovery, create, read configuration, update configuration, delete configuration and handle the management of the topics.
+Topic resource interactions are discovery, create, read configuration, update configuration, delete configuration and handle the management of the topics.

 Topic data interactions are publish, subscribe, unsubscribe, read and are oriented on how data is transferred from a publisher to a subscriber.